MicrosoftDocs/fabric-docs/docs/extensions/extensibility-frontend.md

 ### CRUD operations

-While a Frontend-only development scenario is easily supported, the full End-to-end developer experience requires saving, reading and editing existing workload items.
+While a Frontend-only development scenario is easily supported, the full End-to-end developer experience requires saving, reading, and editing existing workload items.
 The setup and use of the Backend side is described in details in the [Fabric extensibility backend boilerplate].

 Once the backend is up and running, and the Fabric.WorkloadSample.SampleWorkloadArtifact type is **registered in Fabric**, it's possible to perform CRUD operations on this type.
-These operations are exposed via `ArtifactCrudAPI` inside of `ExtensionClientAPI` - [ArtifactCrud API](./node_modules/@trident/extension-client-3p/src/lib/apis/artifact-crud-api.d.ts)
+These operations are exposed via `ArtifactCrudAPI` inside of `ExtensionClientAPI` - [ArtifactCrud API](./node_modules/@trident/extension-client-3p/src/lib/apis/artifact-crud-api.d.ts).

 #### CREATE